AlexEatDonut/project-embers/README.md

 ## Goal of the project

 This project's goal is to get me to make an actual product.
-I was rejected for an inscription at an video game school, so I might as well work towards not being a NEET anymore.
+I was rejected when trying to enter a video game school, so I might as well work towards not being a NEET anymore.

 # Google docs shortcuts